Action Express Racing

-Action Express Racing (AXR) dba Cadillac Whelen for the 2025 season is a sports car racing team that currently competes in the IMSA WeatherTech SportsCar Championship.
+Action Express Racing (AXR), currently racing as Cadillac Whelen for sponsorship reasons, is a sports car racing team that currently competes in the IMSA WeatherTech SportsCar Championship.
 The team is owned by NASCAR CEO Jim France and run by Bob Johnson and former NASCAR champion crew chief Gary Nelson.
 Based in Denver, North Carolina, the team currently fields the No. 31 Whelen Engineering Cadillac V-LMDh for Jack Aitken, Earl Bamber and Frederik Vesti.

 History

 Rolex Sports Car Series

 Action Express Racing was founded in 2010 and ran in the former Rolex Sports Car Series.
 The team started out of the gate strong, by winning the 2010 Rolex 24 at Daytona.
 Their lineup in the No. 5 Riley Mk.
 XI featured João Barbosa, Terry Borcheller, Ryan Dalziel, and Audi LMP1 driver Mike Rockenfeller.
 The team's win was notable as their engine, a Porsche 5.0L V8 engine, was not sanctioned by Porsche itself, and was built by a third party based on the Porsche Cayenne.
 Full season drivers Barbosa and Borcheller were joined by J. C. France for a few rounds, but did not find the podium again, finishing 13th in points.
 Barbosa, Borcheller, and France reunited the following season, taking a podium at the 2011 Rolex 24 and winning at Virginia International Raceway, enough for Barbosa and France to finish 5th in points.
 The team also expanded to the No. 9 Riley-Porsche, driven by Darren Law, IndyCar driver Buddy Rice, David Donohue, and Burt Frissele.
 After reuniting Barbosa and France, the team opted to replace the latter with Law, scoring wins at Belle Isle and the 6 Hours of Watkins Glen.

 For 2013, AXR fielded both the Nos.
 5 and 9, this time as Corvette Daytona Prototypes.
 They were driven by Christian Fittipaldi, Brian Frissele, Barbosa and Burt Frissele, respectively.
 The team opted to join Barbosa and Fittipaldi together for the remained of the season after Road Atlanta, and the pair scored two wins at Mid-Ohio and Watkins Glen.
 While the Frissele brothers were teamed up, they only scored a single podium at Road America.